e-zk/cpass/README.md

 		find <string>		find a password containing <string>
 		open <user@site>	open bookmark

-in cpass, *bookmarks* are password entries, they consist of: username, site URL and length. they are listed in the following format:
+In cpass, *bookmarks* are password entries, they consist of: username, site URL and length. they are listed in the following format:

 	person@www.google.com (18)
 	└┬───┘ └┬───────────┘  ├┘